 Emotional maturity is the thing that we seek in an adult dog.
 It suggests a calm and determined dog that knows what to do or how to act.
 Actually, this is the core of maturity that takes most of the time.

 After a year and a half, puppies leave their usual habit of testing boundaries or picking up an unnecessary fight.
-They will fully grow regarding these three aspects within two years.
+They fully grow up within two years.

 Is Affenpinscher a good family dog?